 Learning the letters of the alphabet takes lots of hands-on practice.
-These ideas will help your preschoolers explore the alphabet through good books and fun activities.
+Here are more than ten fun ways to learn the alphabet.
+These ideas will help your preschoolers explore the alphabet using hands-on, playful activities.

 This sensory bin combines fun party items with letters of the alphabet.
 Read the book Alphabet Adventure by Audrey Wood as part of this hands-on experience.

 Your children will enjoy this fun art exploration using stickers, paint, and canvas (after reading the book The Hidden Alphabet by Laura Vaccaro Seeger).

 Preschoolers can use foam shapes, paintbrushes, water, and a window to build their own alphabet tree in this activity inspired by The Alphabet Tree by Leo Lionni.

 After reading the book Alphabet Mystery by Audrey Wood, invite preschoolers to search for items that start with each letter of the alphabet.

 In this activity, children recreate the perennial favorite book by sticking letters on a large palm tree.

 Play dough, some construction equipment, and a few loose parts are all children will need to construct, craft, and carve letters.
 This activity extends the book Alphabet Under Construction by Denise Fleming.

 Preschoolers can create discovery bottles filled with letters and green water beads.

 These snacks are easy to make and fun to eat.
 And who doesn’t enjoy eating something from a favorite book?